7 British Etiquette Rules Americans Need to Adopt

 Keep your fork in the same hand

 Obviously it’s easiest to cut food when the knife is in your dominant hand.
 After the food is cut, though, is where Americans and Brits differ.
 To keep eating with their stronger hand, Americans typically put down the knife, and put their food in the other hand to deliver that bite to their mouths.
 Brits, on the other hand (no pun intended), keep the fork on their non-dominant side when taking a bite.
 “It is efficient to dine and not have to do what I call the ‘zigzag’ style,” says international etiquette expert Sharon Schweitzer, founder of Protocol & Etiquette Worldwide.
 “When dining British style, you keep the knife and fork in your hands and don’t put it down unless you get something to drink or pick up a napkin to blot.”
 That way, they avoid the awkward silverware-switch between every mouthful.
-Check out other dining habits science says are annoying.
+And if you’re planning on enjoying a meal across the pond, make sure you know what to call these foods that have totally different names in the U.S. and the U.K.

 Only cut one bite at a time